 When we talk about music, we are referring to both musical works (ie the score and/or the lyrics of a song, which is what you see on sheet music) and sound recordings (ie recorded versions of musical works).

 A musical work can be the score, or both the score and lyrics.
 The copyright owner of the score may be different to the copyright owner of the lyrics.
-Note, if you are just copying lyrics, they will be considered as text for the purposes of the Statutory Text and Artistic Works Licence.
+Note that if you are just copying lyrics, they will be considered as text for the purposes of the Statutory Text and Artistic Works Licence.

 When you use a sound recording, you need permission to use both the musical work and the sound recording of that musical work.
 Generally, the composer or music publisher owns copyright in the musical work, and the record label owns copyright in the sound recording.
 If you are only reproducing or performing the musical work (eg by playing the music with an instrument or singing the song yourself), you only need permission from the owner of copyright in the musical work.

 How do schools use music?

 Some of the ways schools may use music include:

 - performing musical works (eg students singing songs or playing instruments in the classroom or at assemblies)

 - copying musical works (eg photocopying sheet music for the school choir)

 - playing sound recordings (eg playing a sound recording in the classroom or at a school event)

 - making a copy of sound recordings (eg making a compilation of tracks on a laptop, CD or USB to play at a school dance performance).